Joe Gagnon: Amateur boxing career

+Professional career

+Following four and a half years of service in the Canadian Army, he entered the professional boxing ranks during the summer of 1944.
+His preparation was guided by Sylvio Mireault, the ex-Canadian lightweight champion, along with his amateur coach Billy Zed, who supervised training and conditioning.

+He scored a TKO victory over Ron Kingston in Soho, London, in April 1945 and then traveled to Ghent, Belgium, to fight on May 11, 1945, where he was outpointed by Tim Mahoney.

+He compiled a brief pro career before hanging up his gloves.

+Life after boxing

-In 1957, he was named boxing coach at Palestre Nationale of Montreal.
+Gagnon became a boxing coach at Palestre Nationale of Montreal in 1957.

 Personal life

 He had an older brother named Babe Gagnon who was also a boxer.

 Death

 Joe Gagnon died on January 13, 2001, in Sainte-Anne-de-Bellevue, Quebec, Canada, at 82.

 Legacy

 He ranks among the greatest amateur boxers to emerge from Montreal.

-In 1997, he was admitted to the Canadian Boxing Hall of Fame.
+In 1997, he was inducted into the Canadian Boxing Hall of Fame.